Description

 Where the EPS Hole Cutter Earns Its Place on UK Render Sites

-- On the board — produces a clean-walled 67 mm × 20 mm recess at every fixing point, so the plug disc seats flush and the board face stays continuous edge to edge.
+- On the board — a clean-walled 67 mm × 20 mm recess at every fixing point keeps the board face continuous edge to edge.

-- On the system — restores the insulation envelope around every plug when paired with a glued-in EPS cap, eliminating the localised thermal bridge that an exposed metal or PVC disc creates.
+- On the system — a glued-in EPS cap restores the insulation envelope around each plug, closing the localised thermal bridge an exposed disc creates.

-- On the finish — leaves the basecoat trowelling flat across the elevation instead of feathering over hundreds of raised points; the render then goes on without visible fixing marks at any viewing angle.
+- On the finish — the basecoat trowels flat across the elevation rather than feathering over hundreds of raised points.

 Why This Countersinking Tool Saves Time on Site

-- 67 mm diameter matched to standard fixing discs — the recess aligns precisely with the head diameter of LTX polystyrene plugs and universal PVC discs, so every plug seats flush in a single cut without trial fitting.
+- 67 mm diameter matched to standard fixing discs — the recess aligns with the head diameter of LTX polystyrene plugs and universal PVC discs, so plugs seat flush in one cut without trial fitting.

-- 20 mm cutting depth for cap-over-plug finishing — the recess depth accepts a standard EPS insulation cap glued over the seated fixing, restoring a flat, continuous insulation layer across the board face.
+- 20 mm cutting depth for cap-over-plug finishing — the recess accepts a standard EPS cap glued over the seated fixing, restoring a flat insulation layer across the board face.

-- Glass-fibre-reinforced polyamide construction — harder than standard plastic routers, holding a sharp cutting edge through several hundred recesses on EPS before the teeth need replacement.
+- Glass-fibre-reinforced polyamide construction — holds a sharp cutting edge through several hundred recesses on EPS before the teeth need replacing.

-- Universal drill fitment — the hex shank locks into any standard chuck or quick-change impact driver collet; no adapter or specialist holder needed.
+- Universal hex-shank fitment — locks into any standard chuck or quick-change impact driver collet, so no adapter or specialist holder is needed.

-- Cuts EPS, XPS, and mineral wool with the same tool — avoids carrying separate cutters when a project mixes board types across plinth, field, and detail zones.
+- One tool for EPS, XPS, and mineral wool — avoids carrying separate cutters when a project mixes board types across plinth, field, and detail zones.

 Technical Specifications — EPS Hole Cutter Data